QinlinChen/memhack/README.md

 * `setup <number>`: If there only left one candidate memory, it will set it to the `<number>` you give.
 * `exit`: Exit `memheck`.

-So, the basic usage of `memheck` is:
+So, the basic usage of `memhack` is:

     pause the process
     lookup the value of the memory you want to modify